Bỏ qua đến nội dung

 5. Tap Add

-Now you can just tap once on the Home Screen to mute/unmute your mic!
+Now you can tap once on your Home Screen to toggle the mic!

-This is the best way – double-tap the back of your phone to mute/unmute!
+This is the coolest way – double-tap the back of your phone to mute/unmute!

 1. Open Settings on your iPhone